Westfalen AG

-Westfalen AG, headquartered in Münster, Westphalia operates as a retailer in the liquefied petroleum gas (Westfalengas) and fuel sectors and as a manufacturer of industrial gases.
+Westfalen AG & Co.
+KG, headquartered in Münster, Westphalia operates as a retailer in the liquefied petroleum gas (Westfalengas) and fuel sectors and as a manufacturer of industrial gases.

 Company history

 1923 – 1945

 Sauerstoffwerke AG was founded by Wilhelm Albert in Münster on 11 October 1923.
 Initially the company was in the business of producing oxygen for oxyfuel welding and cutting.
 The following year they began producing oxygen using their own air separation plant.

 In 1925 they started a second division, Westfalen Kraft- und Schmierstoffe, for fuels and lubricants.
 The first Westfalen service station opened two years later on Albersloher Weg in Münster.
 During the 1930s they expanded their network of service stations, so that by 1938 there were around 100 Westfalen service stations in existence.

 In 1936 they began developing the factory premises on Industrieweg and within two years a new air separation unit, a bulk storage tank and an administration building had all been put into operation.
 From the outbreak of the Second World War, until the end of the war, the service station division was managed by the Zentralbüro für Mineralöl GmbH, Berlin.

 The oxygen system and gasometer were badly damaged during an air raid at the beginning of October 1943.
 Company founder Wilhelm Albert died on 30 November 1943.
 His son-in-law Josef Fritsch and his son Herbert Albert took over the running of the company.